 Seal Sitters MMSN responds to reports of live and dead marine mammals on beaches in West Seattle from Brace Point (south of Lincoln Park) through the Duwamish River (including Harbor Island).
 Please call Seal Sitters hotline: 206-905-7325 (SEAL).

-For all other beaches, call the NOAA hotline: 1-800-853-1964 MAPS OF MARINE MAMMAL STRANDING NETWORKS IN WASHINGTON AND OREGON For detailed maps with information on the stranding network in your area, please download the following NOAA Stranding Network maps:
+For all other beaches in Washington and Oregon, please call the NOAA NW Stranding Hotline: 1-866-767-6114.
+MAPS OF MARINE MAMMAL STRANDING NETWORKS IN WASHINGTON AND OREGON For detailed maps with information on the stranding network in your area, please download the following NOAA Stranding Network maps: